- Not a substitute for professional veterinary help.

-We spoke with two veterinarians, Dr. Rebecca Greenstein, of Rover’s expert Pet People Panel, and Dr. Paige Adams of Etowah Veterinary Hospital in Marietta, Georgia, who explore all the related factors below.
+We spoke with two veterinarians, Dr. Rebecca Greenstein, of Rover’s expert Pet People Panel, and Dr. Paige Adams of Etowah Veterinary Hospital in Marietta, Georgia, for guidelines on safe swimming temperatures for dogs.

 Water Temperature

-“There are conflicting reports about what constitutes too cold a water temperature and further research is needed, likely because it depends on a number of variables,” Greenstein says.
-These variables include aspects such as “external temperatures, length of time outdoors and ambient conditions like wind chill, as well as the individual characteristics of your particular dog.”
+In reality, however, the answer depends on a few factors.
+“There are conflicting reports about what constitutes too cold a water temperature and further research is needed, likely because it depends on a number of variables,” Greenstein explains.

 Even still, it’s important to be aware of your surroundings, your individual dog’s constitution, and trust your instincts when deciding if swimming is a good idea.